DAFoam/DAFoam.github.io/index.md

 {% include note.html content="This website is under construction for v3.0.0" %}

-DAFoam develops an efficient discrete adjoint method to perform high-fidelity gradient-based design optimization with the [MACH-Aero](https://github.com/mdolab/MACH-Aero) framework.
+DAFoam develops an efficient discrete adjoint method to perform high-fidelity multidisciplinary design optimization.
 DAFoam has the following features:

 - It uses a popular open-source package [OpenFOAM](https://www.openfoam.com) for multiphysics analysis.
 - It implements an efficient discrete adjoint approach with competitive speed, scalability, accuracy, and compatibility.
-- It allows rapid discrete adjoint development for any steady and unsteady OpenFOAM primal solvers with modifying only a few hundred lines of source codes.
-- It supports design optimizations for a wide range of disciplines such as aerodynamics, heat transfer, solid mechanics, hydrodynamics, and radiation.
+- It develops a Python interface to couple with an open-source framework [OpenMDAO](https://openmdao.org) for multidisciplinary design optimization.

-DAFoam is distributed using the [GPL-v3 license](https://www.gnu.org/licenses/gpl-3.0.en.html), and its source code is avaiable from [Github](https://github.com/mdolab/dafoam)
+DAFoam is distributed using the [GPL-v3 license](https://www.gnu.org/licenses/gpl-3.0.en.html), and its source code is available from [Github](https://github.com/mdolab/dafoam)

 Download the [DAFoam image](mydoc_get_started_download_docker.html) and follow the rest of steps in **Get started** to run your first DAFoam optimization!